Bamboo: China

+Nepal

 Pickled bamboo shoots (तामा tama) are cooked with black-eyed beans as a delicacy in Nepal.
-Many Nepalese restaurants around the world serve this dish as aloo bodi tama.
-Fresh bamboo shoots are sliced and pickled with mustard seeds and turmeric and kept in glass jar in direct sunlight for the best taste.
+Many Nepalese restaurants around the world serve this dish as Aloo tama.
+Fresh bamboo shoots are sliced and pickled with mustard seeds and turmeric and kept in a glass jar in direct sunlight for the best taste.
 It is used alongside many dried beans in cooking during winters.
 Baby shoots (Nepali: tusa) of a very different variety of bamboo (निगालो Nigalo) native to Nepal is cooked as a curry in hilly regions.